Willandra Lakes Region: History

 Pastoralists often complained of the lack of suitable labour for their remote stations.
 The Aboriginal population became an important part of the pastoral industry during the manpower shortage of the 1860s.
-However, with the extensive use of wire fencing in the mid 1870s and the use of paddocking Aboriginal shepherds became redundant.
+However, with the extensive use of wire fencing in the mid-1870s and the use of paddocking Aboriginal shepherds became redundant.
 Chinese undoubtedly worked in the district but there is hard evidence to indicate this.
 One of the few references is to Ah Tin who was employed to sink a well on Gol Gol Station.
 By 1883 there existed a camp at Narrandera with 303 Chinese that searched for casual work.

 Throughout the 1890s the problems of drought, rabbits, remoteness and lack of labour were compounded because of the Australia-wide recession.
 Only the most astute and financially secure pastoralists survived.
 Drought dragged on from 1895 to 1903.

 The Royal Commissioners of 1901 looked with sympathy on the pastoralists of the Western Division and recommended similar treatment from the Government.
 Almost immediately new legislation was drafted and within three months of the report the new legislation was approved and brought into operation on 1 January 1901.
 The Western Lands Board was granted control of the Western Division and to formulate more appropriate policies and conditions which pertained to the West.
 Leases were also extended for an additional forty-two years offering more secure tenure.
 The legislation of 1901 governed pastoralism in the region during the twentieth century.

 Technology caused great change throughout the district.
 One of the first changes to make an impact was the introduction of mechanical shearing.
-Ten machines were introduced to Gol Gol and Mungo shearing sheds and had the immediate effetc of requiring additional shearers.
+Ten machines were introduced to Gol Gol and Mungo shearing sheds and had the immediate effect of requiring additional shearers.
 Other technology included the amount of work undertaken by mechanised equipment such as tractors.
 The telephone was introduced in 1924 to connect Arumpo, Pan Ban and Mulurulu and removed a great deal of the sense of isolation in the region.

 A significant change after World War One was the working of owner-occupiers on smaller stations rather than managers for some large absentee lessee.
 Life was very hard for these new lessees as they strove to establish the necessary infrastructure.
 The lucky ones were Ewan and Nagus Cameron who took up Mungo Station because they acquired a homestead, a shearing shed and shearer's quarters, together with other buildings.
 Other had to build all of this.

 The increased number of families in the region meant that there was a little more social interaction than there had been decades earlier.
 Albert Barnes started the Mungo Gymkhana which after three years was laid out on the southern rim of the lake on Joulni Station.

 The increased use of the motor vehicle during the 1930s meant that travel throughout the region was much more rapid.
 During this time Ministers of religion began making regular tours of the region.
 A major impact on the region was the development of Mildura and provided services such as hospital and medical care.